Do You Want to Know a Secret: Certifications

-The Billy J. Kramer version
+Billy J. Kramer version

 The Beatles' version was never released as a single in the UK, where a cover version by Billy J. Kramer with the Dakotas (released b/w "I'll Be on My Way", Parlophone R5023, 26 April 1963) reached number two in the Record Retailer chart, and hit number one in the NME chart (used by Radio Luxembourg) and the BBC's Pick of the Pops chart, which were more widely recognised at the time.
 It appeared on his album, Little Children.
 It reached number eight in the Irish Singles Chart.